 And that’s why timeshare contracts come in an array of types.

 Leasehold agreements for one to two weeks yearly for a set time period.
 Owners pay maintenance fees and special assessments if buildings need substantial repairs.
-The units can be rented, gifted or sold.
+The units can be rented, gifted, or sold.
+Rent your timeshare on Airbnb.
+Sell a timeshare on RedWeek.com.

 Deeded agreements that give owners the right to use their unit at predetermined times each year.
 Like right to use units, owners have maintenance, special assessment and, unless they are included in annual dues, property taxes to pay.